etanttila/apluslms.github.io/guides/quick/index.md

 ## Start your first course

-First, download a copy of [the course manual](https://github.com/apluslms/aplus-manual/), it will work as your template.
+First, download a copy of [the A-plus manual](https://github.com/apluslms/aplus-manual/), it will work as your template.
 Open terminal and move to a folder where you want to store your courses.
 Then execute `git clone https://github.com/apluslms/aplus-manual.git my_new_course`.
 Move in the course folder `cd my_new_course`.